Never Talk to the Police

 If a police officer approaches you on the street or as you are entering

-"no," then consider yourself a suspect and it is at this point
+if he says "no," then consider yourself a suspect and it is

-that you should exercise your Fifth Amendment right to remain silent.
+at this point that you should exercise your Fifth Amendment right to remain

+questions.
 Do not try to talk the police officer into not arresting you.
-He will

 Being aware of your rights and not speaking to law enforcement can protect